sketchplugins/plugin-directory/README.md

 - [GuideGuide](https://guideguide.me), by Cameron McEfee: Quickly and easily create grids and manipulate guides with a consistent UI in Photoshop, Illustrator, and Sketch
 - [Gutter Cutter](https://github.com/gcampi/gutter-cutter), by Gabriele Campi: A Sketch plugin to create custom grids with guides
 - [GxDesignOps](https://github.com/genexuslabs/sketchdesignops), by Gastón Milano: Sketch Plugin For GeneXus internal use
-- [Handoff](https://sympli.io/handoff), by Sympli: Well prepared redlines, assets, components and specs for developer handoff.
+- [Handoff](https://sympli.io/handoff), by Sympli: Well prepared redlines, assets, components and specs for developer handoff
 - [Handy Menu](https://github.com/sergeishere/HandyMenu-SketchPlugin), by Sergey Dmitriev: Gives quick access to your plugins through context menu
 - [Helpify](https://github.com/Luckyfoxdesign/helpify), by Lucky Fox Design: Plugin with simple actions: Generate random numbers
 - [Hubble Sketch Plugin](https://github.com/inthepocket/hubble-sketch-plugin), by inthepocket: A Sketch plugin to extract assets and primitives and send them to Hubble.app